Gaius-Augustus/BRAKER/README.md

 ![braker3-main-a\[fig4\]](docs/figs/braker3_etp.png)

 Figure 5: BRAKER pipeline D: If necessary, download and alignment of RNA-Seq sets for the target species.
-Training of GeneMark-ETP+ supported by the RNA-Seq alignments and a large protein database (proteins can be of any evolutionary distance).
-Subsequently, AUGUSTUS training and prediction using the same extrinsic information together with the GeneMark-ETP+ results.
-The final prediction is the TSEBRA combination of the AUGUSTUS and GeneMark-ETP+ results.
+Training of GeneMark-ETP supported by the RNA-Seq alignments and a large protein database (proteins can be of any evolutionary distance).
+Subsequently, AUGUSTUS training and prediction using the same extrinsic information together with the GeneMark-ETP results.
+The final prediction is the TSEBRA combination of the AUGUSTUS and GeneMark-ETP results.

 Container
 =========